w3f-community/asylum-item-nft/pallets/asylum-core/README.md

 * **Item:** The NFT minted from particular `Template`. `Item` has the same `Interpretation` list, specified by `Template` at the time of its minting, but can differ in future with upgrading the `Template`.
 The owner of `Item` might reject upgrading this `Item` according to latest updates of `Template`.

 Actions:
-* **Template update:** The action of updating `Interpretations` supported by the `Template`.
-The update divided by two steps:
+* **Template update:** The action of updating `Interpretation` list of `Template`.
+The update divided in two steps:
-    1. Anyone create proposal to update `Template` interpretations of metadata
+    1. Anyone creates proposal to update `Template` interpretations.
+    2. DAO votes for proposal _(right now the step is skipped)_.
-    2. `Template` owner should submit proposal, after that `Template` will be updated
+    3. `Template` owner applies proposal, after that `Template` will be updated.
 * **Item update:** The action of updating the `Item`'s supported interpretations to the last version of the `Item`'s template.
 Triggered automatically after `Template` update, but the `Item`'s owner should accept all changes.
 * **Compatability with pallet-uniques and RMRK:** Interpretations are RMRK resources.
 Asylum NFTs can be used in `pallet_uniques` and RMRK contexts but with cut functionality.